mahyoussef/ultimate-design-patterns/C#/README.md

 2. Using the .NET CLI
     - Open a terminal in the project directory.
     - Run the command `dotnet run` to run the project.

+## Contributing

+Your code should follow the conventions and recommended practices in C#.

+Any new design pattern should be added in a new directory, with the entry point being `Program.cs`.